SAP Integration 2026: Complete Guide to Connect SAP with Your Business Ecosystem

 - OData has volume limits

-- Batch extraction requires staging area
+- Batch extraction requires a staging area

 SAP + Azure/AWS (Cloud Migration)